xversial/Foundation-Platform/extensions/default/content.md

 ##### Re-using Content

-Content entries, either static or database driven can be used in views directly by including them with their slug throught the `@content('content-entry-slug')` method.
+Content entries, either static or database driven can be used in views directly by including them with their slug through the `@content('content-entry-slug')` method.
 This method is an extension to the blade templating language specially made to work with Platform 3.

 For example, if you have a view called `welcome.blade.php` for your homepage text and a markdown content file called `intro.md` which contains an intro text for your application, you can import that intro text into your view with the `@content()` blade structure.